 There are plenty of so-called boring companies who have created a memorable employer brand using social media.

 Take GE for example, a company known more as an industrial company, but going through a digital transformation.

 To change their employer brand perception they came up with a campaign “The Digital Company.
 That’s also an Industrial Company”.

-The series makes fun at how GE is perceived as a manufacturing company and people hardly know about the digital side of the organization
+The series makes fun of how GE is perceived as a manufacturing company and people hardly know about the digital side of the organization

 The best part is that that you don’t need a huge budget to get started with promoting your employer brand online.

 In this post, I will try to break it down, how you can also establish your employer brand on Social Media with limited budget and resources.

 So, let’s get started.

 Step 1: Deciding what you want your employer brand to deliver

 Start with asking what do you want to get out from your employer branding initiative.